-Workcover QLD Rehabiliation
+Workcover QLD Rehabilitation

-The Fortius team is a WorkCover QLD registered provider for physiotherapy and exercise physiology on the Sunshine Coast, committed to helping individuals recover after a workplace accident.
+The Fortius team is a WorkCover QLD-registered provider for physiotherapy and exercise physiology on the Sunshine Coast, committed to helping individuals recover after a workplace accident.
 We specialise in WorkCover rehabilitation, offering expert care and personalised treatment plans to restore movement, reduce pain, and improve overall well-being.
 Our experienced team of physiotherapists and exercise physiologists work closely with each client to support their safe and effective return to work.

 Or contact us at 07 5413 5202